shawlab-moffitt/CSEminer-manuscript/1_rnaseq_mapping_exonquant/step1_rnaseq-mapping/README.md

 # Step 1 perform RNAseq mapping

+The user can perform RNAseq mapping using the following command.

 ```
-The user can perform RNAseq mapping using the following command

 STAR --readFilesIn ${ALL_READ1} ${ALL_READ2} \
      --runThreadN 1 \